MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **PipelineInfo.IngestionTime** - Timestamp of when our telemetry ingestion happens for this event

+- **sample_rate** - The percentage of devices that collect instances of the event.
+Helps calculate the original number of instances of the event.

 - **Session.Id** - A unique identifier for the app session to help identify session-related issues

 - **Session.ImpressionId** - A unique identifier for managing release of our features to ensure features are successfully released to all users and devices